 Request CVs

-No, they are fundamentally different.
-Zapier is a user-friendly, proprietary platform with a vast number of integrations, ideal for simple, linear tasks. n8n is a source-available, developer-focused tool that offers deep customization, self-hosting capabilities, and the ability to build more complex, node-based workflows.
+No, the three are fundamentally different.
+Zapier is a user-friendly, proprietary platform with a huge number of integrations, ideal for simple, linear tasks.
+Make sits in the middle as a visual, drag-and-drop builder for branching scenarios. n8n is a source-available, developer-focused tool built for deep customization and complex, self-hosted workflows.

 Which is easier to learn, n8n or Make?